marcos-j-ferreira/methods-in-python/README.md

 * Key (optional): A function to execute for deciding the order of elements.
 By default it is *None*
 * reverse (optional): If *True,* sorts in descending order.
 Defaults value is *False* (ascending order)

+# Lambda Functions

+Python Lambda Functions are anonymous functions means that the function is without a name.
+As we already know the keyword is used to define a nomrmal function in Python.
+Similary, the lambda keyword is used to define an anonymous function in Python.

+## Syntaxe of Lambda

+* *lambda:* The keyword to define the function.
+* *arguments:* A comma-separated list of input parameters (like in a regular function).
+* *expression:* A single expression that is evaluated and returned.

 # Teste

 Test config of git in local repository in my machine